 So, you got accepted for a mortgage and moved into your dream home.
 Happy days!
 But the story doesn’t end there.
 If you want to avoid paying over the odds on your mortgage long-term, you’ll have to think about remortgaging at some point or other.

 That’s what we’re here for.
-Our remortgage guide will lay out exactly how long a remortgage takes and when you should start thinking about one.
+We've laid out exactly how long a remortgage takes and when you should start thinking about one.
 Enjoy!

 What is a remortgage and why would I want one?